Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 3. The distribution is usually assumed to be Uniform or Log-normal.
 4. The auction is Vickery Auction.
 5. The publisher has access to historical data.
-6. The publisher has a set of known attributes.
+6. The publisher has access to user attributes.
+7. The publisher and advertisers are risk-neutral.

 ## Overview: